SRBayliss/stroud-adhd-collective/index.md

 ---
+layout: default
+title: Home
 ---
-This is the home page content.
+# This is a title on the home page
 This is the first thing to change.